Crosswits: 1985

 The first series aired on Tuesday afternoons at 3 pm, apart from TVS who aired the series on Thursday afternoons at the same time.

 Early 1987

 The second series aired on Monday evenings at 6:30 pm in the Tyne Tees region.
 The rest of the regions aired the series on Tuesday afternoons at 3 pm.

 Late 1987

-The third series aired on Tuesday to Thursday afternoons at 2 pm, apart from TVS who aired the series on Monday afternoons at 3 pm, but did not air all the episodes, and Channel who aired the series on Monday, Wednesday, and Friday afternoons at 3 pm.
+The third series aired on Tuesday to Thursday afternoons at 2 pm, apart from TVS which aired the series on Monday afternoons at 3 pm, but did not air all the episodes, and Channel which aired the series on Monday, Wednesday, and Friday afternoons at 3 pm.

 1988–94

 From the fourth series up until the tenth series, the show aired on Monday to Friday mornings at 9:25 am, just after TV-am/GMTV had finished.

 1996

 The eleventh series aired on Monday to Friday afternoons but was not networked.
 Depending on the region, it aired at random times in certain areas.